How Does the New York Probate Process Work

 - conduct a trial

 If your estate has disagreements, seek the services of an estate litigation attorney with a proven track record of results.
-This is crucial for your best chance of getting the inheritance that you are entitled to.
+This is crucial for the best chance of getting the inheritance that you are entitled to.

 If all goes well, you should be able to